 2. Redirect All Mobile Traffic and Enable Different Content Types to AMP

 AMP allows you to redirect all mobile traffic to AMP pages, which means that all pages have an AMP version.
 Depending on your business situation, you can either activate or enable page by page, or post my posts.
 After all, perhaps some original pages CSS and layout design might be much better to engage with visitors and call the action.

 AMP also allows you to select which content type you like to enable AMP, such as post, page, product, etc which you have created on your website.
 Some of the merchants might not prefer to sacrifice the product page design at the exchange of loading page, because they have added more elements to optimize the conversion rate, and some of the elements might not be compatible with AMP, so it can’t show on the page.

 3. Plugin Suppression on AMP

-For the plugins you’re using on the WordPress websites, please keep in mind to double-check if any plugins come into invalid or cause errors, because it can crash your site.
+For the plugins you’re using on the WordPress websites, please keep in mind to double-check if any plugins come in invalid or cause errors, because they can crash your site.

 How To Turn On the Ads on AMP from Google Adsense and Google Ad Manager (Formerly DFP)

-In order to show ads on AMP to monetise the traffic, as well as your original pages are doing, you need to install additional scripts.
-Here I’ll take Google adsense and Google ad manager as examples.
+In order to show ads on AMP to monetize the traffic, as well as your original pages, are doing, you need to install additional scripts.
+Here I’ll take Google Adsense and Google ad manager as examples.